TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 2/1 John 2.3.md

 ---

-And hereby we know that we know him, if we keep his commandments.
+This is how we know that we know him: if we keep his commandments.